espresso/espresso/Streaming.md

     ExtractDataFromDB_OrSomePresumablySlowAPI.each do |data|
       socket << data.to_s
     end
-    socket.finish # close it, otherwise the browser will wait data forever end end
+    socket.finish # close it, otherwise the browser will waiting for data forever end end
 ```